Growing parsley

 • Space plants 12 to 18 inches apart.

-• Add some general purpose to the soil.
+• Add some general purpose fertilizer and compost to the soil.

 • Parsley is a cold-tolerant biennial.
-My plants survived the 10 deg.
-F. night we had this past winter.
+My plants survived a 10 deg.
+F. night we had one winter.

 • Harvest the stems from the outside of the plant as you need them.
 The center will continue to grow and will bloom in its second year.